How do you use the verb dice in Italian? What does it mean? How do you pronounce it?

 Dire… ➡️ D-… ➡️ Io do?

-You will maybe be surprised to know that the correct conjugation is actually io dico.
-Io do actually means I give and it’s a conjugated form of the verb dare, to give.
+You may be surprised to learn that the correct conjugation is actually io dico.
+Io do actually means I give, and it’s a conjugated form of the verb dare, to give.

 This is because dire is an irregular verb.
-This is also why we will say dice in Italian, and never
+This is also why we will say dice in Italian.

-That said, let’s see the present tense conjugation of dire along with its pronunciation.
+That said, let’s take a look at the present tense conjugation of dire along with its pronunciation.